Hosein Ahmadi; Karim Hanafi Niri; Ali Zolghadr; ahmad ahmadi

 Abstract

-According to international reports, Iran has ranked 105th and 103rd in the field of social happiness in 2022 and 2021.
-Regardless of the fact that it is necessary to review the evaluated components of social happiness in this work in relation to Iran's situation, the question arises, under what ...
+In international reports, Iran has ranked 105th and 103rd in the field of social happiness in 2022 and 2021.
+Regardless of the fact that it is necessary to review the evaluated components of social happiness in this work in relation to Iran's situation, the question arises, under what model should the ...

 Read More